Henrix06/LoginFx/README.md

 # LoginFx
 A simple Login app using Java
 it makes use of JavaFx library for graphics
-  N.B : This is just a frame for refference